interactive-solutions/node-hermes/README.md

 - `apiToken` the token sent in the authorization header by Hermes to the backend
 - `authenticationUri` uri used to authenticate and retrieve the user by Hermes, default `/users/me`

+## Tests
+To run tests simply install dev-dependencies and run `mocha`.

+Note: The socket server will spawn a http server on port 5000, make sure it is not in use.

 ## License
 todo